Pretius/apex-nested-reports/README.md

 * Default callback and Default template can be highly customized

 ## Roadmap
+* "No data found" attribute should be translatable
 * [ ] Default template:
   * filtering data via columns
   * sorting data via columns (db side)